-LUNCHROOM RULES
+LUNCHROOM EXPECTATIONS

-- 1. RESPECT ALL ADULTS and follow directions.
-This includes the adults that run our cafeteria lines. - 2.
-Students should use classroom voices and be quiet when directed and during announcements made by the lunchroom supervisors.. - 3.
-Students should find a seat when they enter the cafeteria and must ask permission to leave or switch their table. - 4.
-Students must have their ID (is this true for all lunch periods?) in order to get lunch and to access a pass to use the restroom. - 5.
-Restrooms are to be used before students are dismissed to recess. - 6.
-Students will be dismissed to go outside and to access the lunch lines. - 7.
-If there is a spill or a mess, those sitting at the table or in the immediate area are responsible to clean it up. - 8.
+- 1. Respect all staff. - 2.
+Students should use classroom voices and be quiet when directed and during announcements made by lunchroom supervisors. - 3.
+Students should sit down when they enter the cafeteria and must ask permission to leave/ switch tables. - 4.
+Students need to request permission to use the washroom by raising their hand. - 5.
+Washrooms are to be used before you are dismissed to recess. - 6.
+Students will be dismissed to use the lunch line and to go outside. - 7.
+If a student spills something or leaves a mess, he/she is responsible for cleaning it up. - 8.
 Students may only go to one line to buy food.
-No line switching. - 9.
-If food is touched by an individual student, that student will be required to pay for the item. - 10.
-During lunch periods, students are to remain in the lunchroom or out on the playground.
-Students may only leave the lunch room/recess area if they have a pass from a teacher.

-- 11. The throwing of any item will not be tolerated in the lunchroom. - 12.
-Food and drink must stay in the lunchroom.
-Students are not allowed to bring food or drink outside or to their lockers. - 13.
-Coats should be brought to lunch, but not worn in the lunch line.
-Students are not allowed to go back to lockers once in the lunchroom.
+(No line switching.)
+The inside line is for service from the lunch staff and the outside line is for self-serve items. - 9.
+If a student touches a food item, they are expected to purchase that item. - 10.
+During lunch periods, students are to remain in the lunchroom or on the playground.
+Students may only leave the lunch room/recess area when they have a pass from their teacher. - 11.
+The throwing of any item will not be tolerated. - 12.
+Students should leave books and PE items in lockers. - 13.
+Bring your coats to lunch.
+You are not allowed to go to your locker once you are in the lunchroom. - 14.
+During lunch, students wearing bulky coats and hoodies may be asked to take them off when in the lunch line.
+Students should make certain they wear appropriate garments under these items of clothing.